5:5:24

 What does it take for a man to stop being a wounded masculine and become a divine masculine?

-Given that Adrian Grenier—the actor that Jordan Peterson interviews in the video above—is almost 48 years old, we know it happens late, if it ever happens.
+Given that Adrian Grenier—the actor that Jordan Peterson interviews in the video above—is almost 48 years old, we know, as he himself admits, it happens late, if it ever happens.
 Our society does nothing to generate or require true manhood anymore.
 We are surrounded by arrested development and emotional stuntedness everywhere we look.
-We are surrounded by autogynophilia.
-No one can handle anything, least of all their bodies and sex.
+We are surrounded by autogynophilia and overfeminized men.
+No one can handle anything, least of all their bodies and sexual desires.
 Everyone is an overgrown child with tempermental demands.
-That’s why grown men can play video games all day and watch porn and it’s thought to be completely normal and not in any way at odds with being a mature man or moral or healthy.
+That’s why grown men can play video games all day and watch porn and it’s considered to be completely normal and not in any way at odds with being a mature man or moral or emotionally and mentally healthy.
 There is no morality.
 There is no responsibility.
 There is no normal.
 There is no tradition.
 There is no sacrifice for another.
 In fact, you can now skip out entirely on being a man altogether, and just become a caricaturized woman instead—a fetish—at any age.
 You can jump ship and abandon masculinity altogether.

 As the interview makes clear, fame is a process of corruption, as I have been arguing for years in all of my books.